-· Summary of current productivity
+Summary of current productivity

-The Library constantly strives to increase productivity and has taken a number of steps in recent years that have made it possible to survive following the downsizing of state government in 2001-2002.
+The Library constantly strives to increase productivity and has taken a number of steps in recent years that have made it possible to survive following the downsizing of state government since 2001.
 Staff access to and training in technology have been the most important productivity considerations.
 The Library has increased special application development and support, enabling staff to use computing power to compensate for reduced manpower wherever possible.
 The Library purchased and has implemented a highly sophisticated and adaptable integrated library system.
 Through this system, the Library has enhanced customer service, allowing researchers to search for information more comprehensively across all the collections, and has improved staff productivity in areas such as acquisitions, cataloging, and processing.
-In addition, the Library is in the process of implementing DigiTool, an electronic/digital records management system that will provide better processing, access, and control for these collections.
+In addition, the Library has implemented DigiTool, an electronic/digital records management system that provides better processing, access, and control for these collections.
+The Library has implemented a new OPAC to make searching our catalog more efficient and the staff intranet is constantly being updated to improve information flow and electronic access to forms.
+Two new websites provide much broader and easy to use access to our collections, exhibits, programs and events, and the many special services and resources we offer.
 The Library also regularly reviews its organizational structure and looks for ways to combine functions and positions and to streamline activities, when possible, and evaluates every vacancy that arises to determine whether there might be a better way to allocate the open position.